The World Cup is nearly here. We’ve got the lowdown on everything you need to know, from World Cup history to fixtures for 2018.

 What’s going on this year?

-This year, 32 teams will battle their way through a variety of stages in Russia, to reach the final and represent their country.
+This year, 32 teams will battle their way through a variety of stages in Russia, to reach the final and represent their country and make World Cup history by raising the trophy.
 First, each of the 32 teams are sorted into 8 groups of 4, and a round-robin style tournament is played within each group.
 The top 2 teams from each group process into the knockout stages, where the losing team are eliminated after losing just one match.

 Finally, surviving teams progress through the quarter-and semi-finals, to reach the coveted final match.
-The winner of the final then raised the famed FIFA World Cup itself.
+The winner of the final then raises the famed FIFA World Cup itself.

 When is the World Cup?